kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 designer and recreate the whole interface from scratch.
 That being said, your support staff is excellent.

 **Final Verdict:** Avoid Deploybot.
-The product is clearly aimed at Python/Ruby devs and the UI is very confusing.
+The product is clearly aimed at Python/Ruby developers and the UI is very confusing.